Emergent Web Spaces

 This page exists to clarify the distinction and provide the authoritative definition of the term.

-Emergent Web Spaces is not related in any way to Web3 or Web 3.0.
+Emergent Web Spaces are unrelated to Web3 or Web 3.0.

 Related Concepts